VladUl287/ChangeTracker.Client/docs/postgres.md

 [snippet source](../Tracker.Core/Services/Contracts/ISourceProvider.cs)

-Source Provider Id used for cases when multiple providers registered.
-In cases with DbContext full name will be used as Source Provider Id
+Source Provider Id is used for cases when multiple providers are registered.
+In cases with DbContext, the full name will be used as Source Provider Id:

 ```cs
 typeof(DatabaseContext).FullName